Leoleojames1/reverseAbliterator/README.md

 ra.save_modified_model("path/to/save/modified_model.pth")
 ```

+## Contributing

+Contributions are welcome!
+Please feel free to submit a Pull Request.

 ## License

-This project is licensed under the Apache 2.0 License - see the LICENSE file for details.
+This project is licensed under the Apache License 2.0 - see the [LICENSE](LICENSE) file for details.